philoma/Driver_Yawning_System/README.md

   ![image](https://user-images.githubusercontent.com/87674698/160772991-76839315-5781-4e13-9934-1366e7d28b68.png)

-  2 -->  After passing our video feed to thedlib frame by frame, we are able to detect left eye and right eye features of the face.
+  2 -->  After passing our video feed to dlib frame by frame, we are able to detect left eye and right eye features of the face.

   3 --> Now, we drew contours around it using OpenCV.

-  4 -->  Using Scipy’s Euclidean function, we calculated sum of both eyes’ aspect ratio which is the sum of 2 distinct vertical distances between the eyelids divided by its horizontal distance.
+  4 -->  Using Scipy’s Euclidean function, we calculated the sum of both eyes’ aspect ratio which is the sum of 2 distinct vertical distances between the eyelids divided by their horizontal distance.

  ![image](https://user-images.githubusercontent.com/87674698/160823758-564284fa-4ec2-478d-860b-d2b5a2ec604f.png)